LanZeru/LanZeru.github.io/_pages/about.md

 ---

 I am currently pursuing the Ph.D. degree at <a href="https://www.bupt.edu.cn" style="text-decoration:none;">Beijing University of Posts and Telecommunications</a>, supervised by Assoc.
 Prof. Pengfei Qiu.
 My research interests mainly focus on microarchitecture security, including hardware security and hardware-software co-design.
 At present, I am a visiting student at the <a href="" style="text-decoration:none;">Zhongguancun Laboratory</a>.
-<a href="https://www.bupt.edu.cn" style="text-decoration:none;">Beijing University of Posts and Telecommunications</a>

 Research Interests
 =====